-Koh Samet (also spelled Ko Samet or Ko Samed), is maybe the easiest of the Thai Islands to access if you are visiting Bangkok, just 220 Km from the capital and 7km from the shore.
-It is very popular as a weekend destination with locals and is full of backpackers, independent travellers and package tour holidaymakers.
-That makes it sound dreadful, it’s not, we love it, it’s a great travel destination and we’ve been 3 times now, as a couple and as a family with young kids.
+Koh Samet (also known as Ko Samet or Ko Samed), is maybe the easiest of the Thai Islands to access if you are visiting Bangkok.
+It is just 220 Km from the capital and 7km off the mainland.
+The island is very popular as a weekend destination with locals and is full of backpackers, independent travellers and package tour holidaymakers.
+It’s a great travel destination and we’ve been 3 times now, as a couple and as a family with young kids.
+It’s well worth visiting for a beach break from the city.

 Koh Samet- Things to Do